Leaflet/Leaflet/CONTRIBUTING.md

 ### Setting up the Build System

+The Leaflet build system uses [Node](http://nodejs.org/), and the [Jake](http://jakejs.com/) Javascript build tool.
-To set up the Leaflet build system, install [Node](http://nodejs.org/), then run the following commands in the project root:
+To set up the Leaflet build system, install Node then run the following commands in the project root to install Jake:

 ```
 npm install -g jake